 Personally, I don’t pay the additional captcha solving fees.

-Here’s a list of safelists that do not work with Fast Traffic Bot (some require captcha solving):
+Here’s a list of some safelists that do not work with Fast Traffic Bot (some require captcha solving):

 Fast Traffic Bot is a great piece of software.
 But it does run on your PC rather than online so you need your PC to be on, and an active internet connection, to use it.